Half-Life 2: Episode One: Development

 Valve modified Alyx's AI to allow her to react to the player.
 Changes include commentating on objects the player manipulates or obstacles they have overcome.
 She also acts as an essential device in both plot exposition and directing the player's journey, often vocalizing what the player is required to do next to progress.
 Valve did not want Alyx to obstruct the player, and sometimes reduced her input and dialogue so players would not feel pressured or bothered by her presence.
 Valve placed what they described as "hero moments" to allow the player to single-handedly overcome obstacles such as challenging enemies, during which Alyx takes the role of an observer and gives the player praise.
 The game was extensively playtested so that Valve could gauge its effectiveness and difficulty.

 Episode One was made with an upgraded version of Source, with more advanced lighting effects and a new version of its facial animation/expression technology.
 Upgrades to enemy AI allow Combine soldiers to use tactics previously unavailable to them.
 For example, Combine soldiers were given the ability to crouch while being fired upon so they could duck underneath the player's line of fire.
 The soundtrack was composed by Kelly Bailey.
 The music is used sparingly; it plays primarily during scenes of major plot developments or particularly important action sequences, such as large battles or when encountering a new enemy.

 Extensive alterations were made to the appearance of both City 17 and the Citadel from the end of Half-Life 2 to reflect the changing shape of the world and remind the player that their actions have major effects on the storyline.
-The Citadel has degenerated from the cold, alien and imposing fortress of the previous game into an extremely unstable state.
-This provides a visual cue to the player of the catastrophic damage they inflicted, and it allows for the introduction of new gameplay elements that accentuate the dangers which come with the Citadel's imminent collapse.
+The Citadel has degenerated from a cold, alien and imposing fortress into an extremely unstable state.
+This provides a visual cue of the catastrophic damage the player has inflicted, and it allows for the introduction of new gameplay elements that accentuate the dangers which come with the Citadel's imminent collapse.
 It also serves a thematic purpose by highlighting the weakening of the Combine's dominance in City 17.
-Likewise, City 17 has been altered to reflect the aftermath of the resistance's open rebellion, with vast swathes of destroyed buildings, and the introduction of foes previously kept outside its confines in Half-Life 2 to emphasize the scale of the uprising.
+Likewise, City 17 was altered to reflect the aftermath of the resistance's open rebellion, with vast swathes of destroyed buildings, and the introduction of foes previously kept outside its confines in Half-Life 2 to emphasize the scale of the uprising.